 The Story of Ferdinand

 By Munro Leaf.
-All sweet Ferdinand wanted to do was sit in the shade of the trees and smell the flowers.
-But a bee sting changed his life.
+All mild-mannered Ferdinand wanted to do was sit in the shade of the trees and smell the flowers, but a bee sting changed his life.

 The Five Chinese Brothers

 By Claire Bishop.
 This is kind of a horrific story for children, involving death, torture, and suffocation, but it does have a happy ending after all.
 Clever and suspenseful.

 By H.A.
 Rey.
 I especially like the part where George paints the lady’s room to look like a jungle.

 By Sally Lloyd-Jones.
 We discovered this a few years ago in audio and print versions.
 It includes excerpts of Bible accounts, revised for children.
 Keep a box of tissues handy while reading; these stories of faith are poignant and beautifully told.